edvler/yii2-adldap-module/docs/USAGE_WITHOUT_USER_MODEL.md

 # Usage method 1: Simple usage without a user model

+## This is only a Quick-Start-Guide!
+yii2-adldap-module is only a wrapper class.
+The examples below are all taken from the official documentation of the Adldap2 repository.

+You can find the documentation here: https://github.com/Adldap2/Adldap2/tree/master/docs

 ## Syntax basics

 ### Different ways to call Adldap2 functions